deobald/deobald.ca/src/content/essays/2025-12-31-gnome-foundation-executive-strategy-draft.md

 The rest of GNOME's development comes from volunteers, restricted grants, and contract work.
 The massive effort enabled by the [STF contract](https://blogs.gnome.org/tbernard/2025/04/11/gnome-stf-2024/) is a recent example.

-To my knowledge, the GNOME Foundation has only ever engaged in the act of software development via _restricted_ grants.
+To my knowledge, other than the STF contract, the GNOME Foundation has only ever engaged in the act of software development via grants.
 This includes [work on GTK from 2018 to 2021](TODO: link), and the work on Digital Wellbeing and GLib in recent years.
 There's absolutely nothing wrong with restricted grants and hopefully the Foundation continues to receive such grants.

 However, for the GNOME Foundation to fulfill its nonprofit mission, I believe its role is to "fill in the gaps."
 Companies like Red Hat and Canonical only have so many degrees of freedom --- the software they write will, generally, try to make their customers happy.
 That's just... how you run a company.
 But there are times when commercial incentives won't get certain software built.
 GNOME Calendar is, arguably, the most beautiful calendar app out there --- but it lacks essential features because it's 100% volunteer-built.
 GNOME's accessibility (#a11y) story gets better every release --- but major gaps exist, even in 2026.
 The diagram that follows is a doodle I created for the Fundraising Committee when I left: